AbderrahmaneBouzemlal/alx-airbnb-database/normalization.md

 ### Redundancy in Booking Table - total_price:

 The total_price is likely a calculated value: total_price = (end_date - start_date) * pricepernight (assuming nights are calculated as end_date - start_date, or +1 depending on business rules; the exact formula isn't specified but is deterministic).
-Storing total_price introduces redundancy because it can be derived from other attributes (start_date, end_date) and the pricepernight from the Property table.
+Storing total_price introduces redundancy because it can be derived FROM other attributes (start_date, end_date) and the pricepernight FROM the Property table.
 This creates a risk of inconsistencies (e.g., if dates are updated without recalculating total_price).